Sabrinas Organizing

 Repurpose items and organizers from other zones.

 Note: I left out the ribbons that were not holiday specific since I did not use them to do my upcycling craft projects.
-I used 3M Command hooks to hold them and my Cricut Pads.
+I used 3M Command hooks to hold them and my Cricut (affiliate) Pads.

 Reveal: